AvolitesLtd/TitanManual/website/versioned_docs/version-14.0/running-the-show/playback-controls.md

 -   LocalClock - the playback is set to Tap Tempo mode and all other speed settings are ignored.
 Using Key Profiles you can assign one of the playback buttons to \[Tap Tempo\] mode, and then set the effect speed by tapping the button.
 Effects will synchronise to the tap.

-There is also a Rate Grand Master which, if used, proportionally controls the four Rate Masters (BPM Masters are not affected).
+There is also a **Rate Grand Master** which, if used, proportionally controls the speed of any effect or chase (whether or not they have a BPM or rate master assigned).

-To use Speed or Size Masters you will need to assign some handles on the console to act as the Master faders.
-Switch the console to System mode and select \[Assign Mastering\].
-Special key profile options are available for Speed Masters, BPM Masters default to Tap Tempo.
+To use Speed or Size Masters you will need to assign some handles on the console to act as the Master faders:

+1. Press \<Record\>.

+2. Press \[Create Master\].

+3. From the softkeys select the type of master you want to create.

+4. Press the **Select** button of the handle you want to be the master.

+-	On Pearl Expert or Tiger Touch 1, press \<Avo\> and \<Disk\> together to switch the console to System mode and select \[Assign Masters\].

+-	Special key profile options are available to set what the buttons do on Speed Masters, BPM Masters default to Tap Tempo.

 Speed or Size masters can have various scales, 0-100%, 0-200% and so on.
 A 0-200% scale would allow you to slow down and speed up the speed to double the programmed setting.
 Scales are set in normal (non-system) mode by pressing \<Options\> (or \[Options\] softkey) then press the Select button of the master.